geraldmc/bioinformatics_prompts/README.md

 This package provides a structured framework for creating, validating, and utilizing domain-specific prompts for bioinformatics research.
 It helps researchers generate more focused and effective interactions with Large Language Models like Claude.

 The package includes:
-- Template structures for different bioinformatics disciplines
+- Template structures for different bioinformatics research_areas
 - Few-shot examples to guide LLM responses
 - Validation utilities to ensure prompt quality
 - Integration with Anthropic's API for seamless interactions